 If it’s been determined that the pressure tank and well pump are working correctly, and there isn’t any blockage within the pipes or faucets, then the problem may just be that the household demands more than what the system can provide.
 In this case, it may be necessary to make adjustments to the pressure setting or install additional components to improve the flow rate.

 Increase Pressure Setting on the Pressure Switch

 Standard pressure systems rely on a set pressure setting to determine when the well pump turns on and off.
-With the low number representing the PSI which turns the pump on and the high number representing the PSI which turns the pump off, typical pressure settings on a standard pressure system are 20/40, 30/50, or 40/60.
+With the low number representing the PSI that turns the pump on, and the high number representing the PSI that turns the pump off, typical pressure settings on a standard pressure system are 20/40, 30/50, or 40/60.

 In order to increase the pressure setting, first shut off the power supply to the pressure switch to avoid any potential electrical injury.
 Use a screwdriver or wrench to turn the dial clockwise incrementally toward the desired setting.
 Most pressure switch manufacturers will indicate where and how to adjust the pressure setting on the pressure switch.

 Keep in mind increasing the cut-out pressure past 60 psi may cause damage and leakage to fixtures; thus, it is best not to set it any higher than 40/60.